Tggl/tggl-doc/docs/sdks/list/node.md

 - user logs in,
 - user changes email
 - ...

-Flags evaluation is done by doing an API call, so you should `await` for it to finish before testing flags, otherwise you will test flags against previous context.

 :::caution
 Make sure to call `setContext` at least once, even with an empty context, otherwise no API call is made and all flags will seam to be inactive.